raspberrypilearning/sleep-tracker/en/step_3.md

 --- /task ---

-We now need to reset the movements variable back to 0, ready to track again.
+You now need to reset the movements variable back to 0, ready to track again.

 --- task ---